Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Introduction

 \subsection{Our Approach and Contributions}

-In this paper, we consider a RIS-aided wireless network where multiple RISs are randomly distributed and a RIS is optimally selected for relaying data from a transmitter (TX) to a receiver (RX).
-To accommodate different types of signal propagation, this paper considers the classical power-law propagation model for outdoor communications and exponential-law (which we refer to as exp-law for brevity for the rest of the paper) propagation model for indoor communications as well.
-We note that selecting an optimum RIS from all RISs requires feeding the information of all RIS locations back to the TX, which could incur heavy signaling overhead.
-To reduce the overhead, we propose limited-feedback RIS selection policies that the source only requires feedback location information from a part of superior RISs and then selects a RIS among these RISs feeding back.
-Using tools from stochastic geometry, we develop a tractable theoretical framework to obtain the outage probability and average rate for the RIS-aided wireless network under the optimum RIS selection policies with all-feedback and limited-feedback cases for both path-loss models.
-We emphasize that developing the theoretical framework in this paper is challenging since we need to tackle with the \emph{random} instantaneous SNR values at the random RIS locations coupled with the \emph{randomness} in the signal propagation over fading process.
-Despite these challenges, we make the following novel contributions: \begin{itemize} \item Based on the nature of the SNR in RIS-aided wireless networks, we propose location-based optimum RIS selection policies that maximize the end-to-end SNR of the communication link connecting a TX and a RX via a RIS for power-law and exp-law path-loss models.
-These selection policies reveal that the optimum RIS given the \emph{power-law} path-loss model is the RIS that has the \emph{minimal product} of the distances of the TX-RIS and RIS-RX links among all randomly-distributed RISs, while the optimum RIS given the exp-law path-loss model is the RIS that has the \emph{minimal sum} of these distances.
+In this paper, we consider an RIS-aided wireless network where multiple RISs are randomly distributed and an RIS is optimally selected to assist data transmission from a transmitter (TX) to a receiver (RX) based on the relative locations of RISs with respect to TX and RX nodes.
+As analyzed in \cite{9119122,9206044,9154326}, the scaling law of received power through the reflection of an RIS is a function of the TX-RIS and RIS-RX distances.
+We note that the product-scaling law where the path-loss scales according to the \emph{product} of the TX-RIS and RIS-RX distances and the sum-scaling law where the path-loss scales according to the \emph{sum} of these distances have been established as the fundamental path-loss models to model the end-to-end signal power attenuation when the TX and RX nodes are connected by an intermediate RIS.
+They will be the path-loss models that we follow in this paper.
+Using the tools from stochastic geometry, we develop a tractable theoretical framework to obtain the outage probability and average rate for the RIS-aided wireless network under the optimum RIS selection policies for both path-loss scaling laws.
+We also analyze the limited feedback case to achieve distributed network operation under the assumption of availability of RIS feedback capability for selection.
+We emphasize that the derivations of our theoretical results are challenging since we need to tackle the \emph{random} instantaneous $\snr$ values at the random RIS locations coupled with the \emph{randomness} over the fading process.
+Despite these challenges, we make the following novel contributions: \begin{itemize} \item Based on the nature of the $\snr$ in RIS-aided wireless networks, we propose location-based optimum RIS selection policies that maximize the end-to-end $\snr$ of the link connecting a TX and a RX via an RIS for product-scaling and sum-scaling path-loss models.
+These selection policies make RIS selection decisions based on the insight that the optimum RIS given the \emph{product-scaling} path-loss law is the RIS that has the \emph{minimal product} of the distances of the TX-RIS and RIS-RX links among all randomly distributed RISs.
+On the other hand, the optimum RIS given the \emph{sum-scaling} path-loss law is the RIS that has the \emph{minimal sum} of these distances.